 Affordable Care Act (ACA) - federal law that includes the Patient Protection and Affordable Care Act (Public Law 111-148; March 23, 2010; 124 Stat.
 119) and the Health Care and Education Reconciliation Act of 2010 (Public Law 111-152; March 30, 2010; 124 Stat.
-1029).
+1029), as amended.
 This is also referred to as the federal health care reform statute.

-Airrosti Rehab Center - a Facility that provides Chiropractic Treatment by using applied integration for the rapid recovery of soft tissue injuries.
+Airrosti Rehab Center - a Facility that provides Chiropractic Treatment to Participants not enrolled in Medicare by using applied integration for the rapid recovery of soft tissue injuries.